Back to Me (Lindsay Lohan song): Composition and lyrics

-"Back to Me" is an electropop, "pulsating" pop, and dance song in the key of A minor with a length of two minutes and fifty-three seconds.
+"Back to Me" is an electropop, "pulsating" pop, song in the key of A minor with a length of two minutes and fifty-three seconds.
 Described as having a "floating, synth-based melody" with "plinking beats circling her rallying cry of 'I'm coming back to me!'," some considered it inspired by "her life at her own branded resorts in Mykonos, Greece."
-Lyrically, the "introspective, bouncy" track explores themes of "renewal and resilience," that "spill into a clubby hook", as well as "leaving the past behind for a shot at self-discovery, and part of that journey means not running away when the going gets tough."
+Lyrically, the track explores themes of "renewal and resilience," that "spill into a clubby hook", as well as "leaving the past behind for a shot at self-discovery, and part of that journey means not running away when the going gets tough."
 Marissa Matozzo of Paper said the lyrics find Lohan "reclaiming her identity in the face of great challenges" and the "breezy pop song represents a recovering tabloid queen who appears to have finally found her center."
 Bradley Stern of MuuMuse considered it lyrically "picks up right where the same girl behind cuts" such as "Rumors", "Confessions of a Broken Heart (Daughter to Father)", "My Innocence" and "Fastlane" left off.

 Lohan expressed that the song's lyrics described her feelings towards life.
 She noted that the inspiration behind "Back to Me" was "going through life" and having "naysayers and people that are judging us, being very critical and we take a lot of that on," continuing that, "as you grow up and learn more in life, you find more of an inner strength and you don't listen all of the negatives so you don't have to go backwards and keep harping on what people think of you, or mistakes [...] made in your life in the past."
 Lohan asserted that the song's message is "really about just moving forward in a positive direction and not giving in to all the judgment that we put on ourselves, that people place on us" and not allowing the negativity "to come in front of you [...] and being happy and healthy."